mlm20/terra-health-archetypes/spec.md

 ## 🤖 LLM Archetype Generation Prompt

 Used to generate name, description, image style, and sliders.
 The target LLM for this prompt is `gpt-4.1-mini`.
+The LLM must return its output in a valid JSON format, conforming to the `LLMArchetypeResponse` interface (defined in `shared/constants.ts`).

 > SYSTEM PROMPT: